trashbirdecology/luisdva.github.io/_posts/2015-09-13-Elevation-data-in-R-using-rgbif.md

 published: false
 ---

+## Getting elevation data for point occurrences in R using rgbif

 As part of an ongoing project on Phyllostomid bat macroecology, I was given a spreadsheet of point occurrences for Stenodermatines.
 All the records had georeferenced location data in Degrees/Minutes/Seconds, but some did not include original elevation data.
 Thus, I wanted to fetch the elevation for the points with missing data – a simple enough task.
 At first, I considered doing it the way I remembered from my undergraduate projects, by plugging the coordinates for individual localities into third-party websites that locate them in an embedded Google Map and show the elevation (eg mygeoposition.com).